1. What does my Forum registration fee include?

 Guests of registered Forum attendees who are sharing your accommodations and are not attending the Forum itself are welcome to participate in all the Forum meal and hospitality functions for a $200 fee that may be paid with your Forum registration or separately.
 There is no per-meal fee structure.
 Guests who share your accommodations and attend the sessions as well as the meal and hospitality functions will be expected to purchase a full conference registration at the lower off-site rate.

 5. Is there a discount for multiple attendees from the same organization?

 Yes, sponsorships offer the opportunity for “bulk rate” discounts for bringing multiple attendees from the same organization bundles with added benefits such as special recognition.

 Full refunds minus a $75 cancellation fee are given for cancellations received before February 20th.
 You may designate a substitution up to 24 hours prior to the event.
 Another option is to donate your unused registration to our Scholarship Program so we may invite utility and government representative to participate who couldn’t otherwise.

 7. Will there be Wi-Fi and electrical outlets in the conference and hotel rooms?

 WiFi is provided by the Utility Energy Forum in the meeting room and the hotel has basic WiFi in the guest rooms at no additional fee.
 A limited number of electrical outlets are available in the meeting room.

 8. Will there be any free time during the Forum?

-The Forum agenda is full, but many attendees find time before and after the Forum to enjoy the recreation facilities at Hilton Sonoma or a short drive away in the wine country.
-The Planning Committee will have a sign-up sheet with optional activities posted near the meeting registration table.
+The Forum agenda is full, but many attendees find time before and after the Forum to enjoy the recreation facilities at the Cambria Pines Lodge or the surrounding Central Coast.

 9. How does the Forum plan the agenda and choose presenters?